 The Rutgers–Camden Mediation Center will provide practitioners with 40-hour basic trainings in family mediation; 12-hour advanced family mediation trainings; 18 hour civil mediation trainings and four-hour continuing education courses on mediation, conflict management and prevention, negotiation skills, and related subjects.
 The Center also will provide dispute resolution services to the public and to businesses in the Delaware Valley.

 “Mediation and other forms of alternative dispute resolution increasingly are embraced by people engaged in economic or personal disputes as a cost-effective means for resolving challenging issues,” says Rayman Solomon, Dean of the Rutgers School of Law–Camden.
 “Through our Mediation Center, Rutgers will provide the Delaware Valley with a strong and meaningful emphasis on this growing movement.”

-Nancy Hawn and Carl Viniar will Co-Direct the new Rutgers–Camden center, which will offer programs that may provide continuing legal education credits for legal practitioners.
-Hawn and Viniar run the South Jersey Mediation Center in Cherry Hill which specializes in family mediation services.
+Carl Viniar will direct the new Rutgers–Camden center, which will offer programs that may provide continuing legal education credits for legal practitioners.
+Viniar runs the South Jersey Mediation Center in Cherry Hill which specializes in family mediation services.

 The Mediation Center is located in Room 615 of the Law School.
 You can contact the Mediation Center at 856-225-6215 and by firstname.lastname@example.org.